How Many Times Do You Visit The Cinema? UK Cinema Attendance 1935 - 2018...

 With the help of the excellent UK Cinema Association we decided to do a little research.
 What we found was both surprising and fascinating...

 Our story begins in 1935.
-Cinema chains such as Gaumont, ABC and Odeon are expanding rapidly to show the latest Hollywood films to an ever expanding audience.
+Cinema chains such as Gaumont, ABC and Odeon are expanding rapidly to show the latest Hollywood films to an ever increasing audience.
 Annual cinema attendance grows from a little over 900 million to exceed a billion by 1940.

 Given the 1940 U.K. population of around 46 million, that averages 22 cinema visits per year, by every living person in the country.